Sveta2732/Svetlana-Portfolio/cyberbullying-team-project-web/README.md

 - Cleaned large heterogeneous datasets on teen cyberbullying (CSV, Excel) in R.
 - Merged multiple sources into analysis-ready structured datasets.
 - Generated descriptive statistics to guide UX design and game balancing.
-- Validated dataset quality before database ingestion.

 - Prepared CSVs for backend and interactive features.

 ---

-### Data Visualisation & Data Storytelling
+### 2️⃣ Data Visualisation & Data Storytelling

 I designed two interactive visualisations focused on **age-appropriate** communication, transforming complex cyberbullying statistics into accessible insights for teenagers.

 Because teenagers do not engage with traditional statistical charts, I applied data storytelling principles:
 - Simplified statistical indicators without losing meaning
-- Used character-guided narrative (Gleepo) to communicate complex trends
+- Used character-guided narrative (Gleepo) to communicate trends
 - Integrated animation and interactivity to increase engagement

 **Visualisation 1 – "How My Class Looks Like":**
-  A personalised snapshot of cyberbullying prevalence, showing teens they are not alone and encouraging them to seek help.
+  A personalised snapshot of cyberbullying prevalence that automatically recalculates statistics based on the entered class size, showing teens they are not alone in their experience and encouraging them to seek help.
   *(Displayed on the website under **“Cyber Stats”**)*
   ![How My Class Looks Like](https://github.com/Sveta2732/Svetlana-Portfolio/raw/f5985b9978ec192729a76d4bec635a39363e6f70/cyberbullying-team-project-web/demo/visualisation1.gif)